Written by Editorial Team

 In such a case, and if you strongly feel that you are experiencing pregnancy symptoms, take the test again after 3 days.

-When you are not pregnant, there are still minute chances that the strip will read positive, owing to some medications or fertility drugs that you may be taking in.
+When you are not pregnant, there are still minute chances that the strip will read positive, owing to some medications or fertility drugs that you may be taking.

-A faint line may also appear after you take a home pregnancy test, which may be like a puzzle for you.
-Now the chances of you being pregnant are there, since the pregnancy test has detected some presence of hCG in your urine.
-Most pregnancy tests give accurate results when you are late by 3 to 5 days for your periods, hence it is advisable to take the pregnancy test again after a few days.
+A faint line may also appear after you take a home pregnancy test.
+This may be like a puzzle for you.
+Now the chances of you being pregnant are there.
+This is because the pregnancy test has detected some presence of hCG in your urine.
+Most pregnancy tests give accurate results when you are late by 3 to 5 days for your periods.
+Hence it is advisable to take the pregnancy test again after a few days.

-Normally, any chemist, and even a departmental store keeps a stock of home pregnancy test, you could buy one without any prescription.
-Read about home pregnancy test brands here.
+Normally, any chemist and even a department store keep a stock of home pregnancy tests.
+You could buy one without any prescription.
+Read about home pregnancy test brands.